-In the wake of a devastating global pandemic, it is now clearer than ever that alternatives are needed.
+In the wake of a devastating global pandemic and the outbreak of war and humanitarian crisis on the continent of Europe, it is now clearer than ever that alternatives are needed.
 We make the following recommendations aimed at EU Leaders and EU Institutions:

-1. Ensure Greater Coherence of European Policy by acting on the von der Leyen Commission's recent decision to integrate the UN Sustainable Development Goals and the European Pillar of Social Rights into the economic processes of the European Semester.
-For example, the priorities of Annual Growth Surveys should provide greater focus on long-term social objectives, and on building adequate, effective social systems that include both investment and protection dimensions and are better aligned to the EU
+1. Ensure Greater Coherence of European Policy

-Social Investment Package and the new European Recovery Fund.
+by acting on the von der Leyen Commission's recent decision to integrate the UN Sustainable Development Goals and the European Pillar of Social Rights into the economic processes of the European Semester.
+For example, the priorities of Annual Growth Surveys should provide greater focus on long-term social objectives, and on building adequate, effective social systems that include both investment and protection dimensions and are better aligned to the EU Social Investment Package and the new European Recovery Fund.
 This could be facilitated by: